+Counseling Services

-- Additional KS approved counseling tools: KS recognizes that advances in technology will create new and innovative college and career counseling tools.
-KS may pilot and/or implement these counseling tools into its program(s).
-KS may use the data collected by these tools for the purpose of internal reporting and statistical use. - Personalized Counseling - Deans of Students (Counselors): Students and families are provided with a dedicated counselor who will support and guide them through grades 6-12 as well as their first year after graduation from KS Maui. - Counseling Services are available to prevent as well as to reduce student problems through advising students on appropriate course selections, monitoring their activities and progress, discussing student problems with teachers, working with students to help them realize and meet their school responsibilities. - Communication with faculty and family: Counseling staff share their expertise with faculty and family members to help manage learning and behavioral issues and keep the line of communication open with families to provide appropriate support to any concern. - Comprehensive Guidance / Counseling Curriculum - Guidance Classes are scheduled to ensure that all students receive appropriate, timely and consistent information, counselors teach mandatory guidance classes at all grade levels. - The 6th through 10th grade curriculum primarily concentrates on adolescent development and growth.
-Guidance topics address self-esteem and motivation, goal setting, values clarification, coping with stress, communication skills, peer relationships, appreciating diversity, and decision-making.
-Students also receive guidance on four-year academic planning, understanding aptitude and achievement test results, and careers and the local/national job market. - The 11th and 12th grade curriculum focuses more on post-high school planning.
-Topics include planning for the future, choosing a college, college and career resources available to students, resumes and recommendations, summer options (work, school, volunteer, etc.), financial aid, and entrance test registration.
-The curriculum also provides learning for financial literacy.
+- Personalized Counseling - Deans of Students (Counselors): Students and families are provided with a dedicated counselor who will support and guide them through grades K-12. - Counseling Services are available to prevent as well as to reduce student problems through advising students on appropriate course selections, monitoring their activities and progress, discussing student problems with teachers, working with students to help them realize and meet their school responsibilities. - Communication with faculty and family: Counseling staff share their expertise with faculty and family members to help manage learning and behavioral issues and keep the line of communication open with families to provide appropriate support to any concern.

-Co-curricular and Extracurricular Student Participation

-All students are encouraged to participate in a sport or belong to one of the clubs or academic teams.
-Approximately 77 percent of our students participate on at least one sport or athletic team and 66 percent participate in at least one club or academic team.
-Visit ksbe.edu/maui for more information.

-Advanced Schooling

-The Class of 2021 was comprised of 117 students, of which 88 percent enrolled in a post-high institution.
-They will attend either a four-year college, university, two-year college, or technical school.
-Three (3) percent will enlist in the military academy, two (2) percent will join the work force, six (6) percent will experience a "gap" year, and less than one (1) percent will be on a Church Mission.
+• Comprehensive Guidance / Counseling Curriculum

+- Guidance classes are scheduled to ensure that all students receive appropriate, timely and consistent information, counselors teach mandatory guidance classes at all grade levels. - Guidance curriculum primarily concentrates on personal development and growth.
+Guidance topics address self-esteem and motivation, goal setting, values clarification, coping with stress, communication skills, peer relationships, appreciating diversity, decision-making, and other life skills.
+Students also receive guidance on academic planning, understanding aptitude and achievement test results. - The 11th and 12th grade curriculum focuses more on post-high school planning.
+Topics include planning for the future, transition to life beyond high school, college and career, summer options (work, school, volunteer, etc.).
+The curriculum also provides learning for financial literacy. - SEL curriculum: The well-being and safety of our students in our top priority.
+Kamehameha Schools Maui has employed a Social Emotional Learning (SEL) Program for all students.
+The "Move This World" SEL program cultivates student's skills to empower them to navigate the complex and rapidly changing realities of our world.
+The Move This World Curriculum develops students' skills within five core social emotional learning competencies as defined by the Collaborative of Academic, Social and Emotional Learning (CASEL).
+These core areas are self-awareness, self-management, social awareness, relationship skills and responsible decision making.

+• MTSS - Kūkulu Kumuhana

+- Kamehameha Schools Maui's Multi-Tiered Systems of Support (MTSS) is called Kūkulu Kumuhana. - Kūkulu "to build" is intended to be viewed as a process in which everyone is working together to help "build" or support the whole child. - Kumu Is looked upon as the source for services (Kumu is not only viewed as the teacher, but also the support staff, parents, etc. who are all part of the child's life). - Hana is the work (process or plan). - The purpose of Kūkulu Kumuhana is to serve all students through a culturally centered, evidence-based multi-tiered and equity-serving process for academic and behavioral support on the Maui Campus.
+Kūkulu Kumuhana not only includes building up the student for success, it also emphasizes the importance of how we build relationships that will help in supporting the child. - Throughout the Kūkulu Kumuhana process, key discussions with staff, students and parents help us better understand a situation and provide necessary support.
+These strong, trusting connections are recognized as important things needed to have children be in a place that allows them to grow and move in a positive direction.